3 Design Techniques to Nail Down your Graphic Design Style

 Texture is also a great way to illustrate a particular feeling you want to convey with your work.
 For example, if you are drawing cactuses, they would not look like cactus without lines that show their prickly nature.
 Texture, like shading, can be used to break up a design giving depth to the piece.

-To help you with adding shading to your work, I created a Pen & Ink Reference Guide that gives examples of shading you can access in my exclusive creative library.
-Sign up to get access to the library and the Pen & Ink Reference Guide.
+To help you with adding shading to your work, I created a Pen & Ink Reference Guide that gives examples of shading you can use for reference.
+You can download it below.

 What techniques do you use to make your work stand out?
 What subjects do you tend to illustrate the most?
 Let me know in the comments.